 - Click New, give your signature a name, and create your signature.

 - Click OK to start using your new signature.

 Cleaning up your inbox

 Keeping your inbox clear and containing only relevant emails can be a daunting task.
 After you read emails, sometimes they end up living in your inbox for, well … too long.
 In many cases, they no longer contain current information that you need.
-With Outlook in Office 365 you can easily clean up your inbox.
+With Outlook in Microsoft 365 you can easily clean up your inbox.